nrprabhav/javaScript-quiz-game/README.md

 5. When a choice is pressed:
   a.
 A sound is played to indicate if the answer is right or wrong
   b.
 If the answer is wrong, 10s is deducted from the time
   c.
+If the answer is correct, 5 marks are added to the score
+  d.
 The next question is displayed
 6. When the questions are all over or the timer reached zero, the quiz ends
   a. a page displaying the score is shown
   b. the page has a form to enter initials and store the scores